Clicky

 The mold can also spread to other food items stored near the contaminated brown sugar.

-In some cases, the mold may not be readily visible, so checking the sugar regularly for any signs of spoilage is essential.
+Sometimes, the mold may not be readily visible, so checking the sugar regularly for any signs of spoilage is essential.

 It is also important to clean the storage container and utensils thoroughly before using them again to prevent further contamination.